 Predefined Order Statuses in Magento 2

-By default, Magento provides you with the predefined set of order statuses that are most common.
-Some depend on the payment method and system, some are assigned by Magento and some you can change for the order manually.
+By default, Magento provides you with a predefined set of most common order statuses.
+Some depend on the payment method, some are assigned by Magento and some you can change for the order manually.

 Let's review them in detail to help you understand how Magento 2 order status is added and what it stands for.

 |This status appears when the payment has been received or authorized.
 The order has been invoiced or shipped, but not both.